KarelVux/owm-api-automated-testing/tests.md

 14. ForecastModeler should return 3 day weather prediction
 15. ForecastModeler should contain average values for temperature, humidity and pressure
 16. Mocked WeatherReport should contain forecast data with initialized fields
-17. JsonHandler should read existing file
+17. JsonHandler should read existing input file
-18. JsonHandler should throw UnsupportedFileTypeException when given unsupported input filetype.
+18. JsonHandler should throw UnsupportedFileTypeException when given unsupported input filetype
+19. JsonHandler should throw FileNotFoundException when input file does not exist